trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > This header protects your site from third parties using APIs that have security and privacy implications, and also from your own team adding outdated APIs or poorly optimized images.
+  > This header protects your site from third parties using APIs that have security and privacy implications, and also from your own team adding outdated APIs or poorly optimised images.

 ###### Example